 Monastery of Evangelistria

 The Monastery of Panagia Evangelistria in Skiathos, Sporades: The Monastery of Panagia Evangelistria is located about 5 km north of Skiathos Town.
-Reachable by car or on foot (1 hour) from the capital of the island, this historical monastery is built on the slopes of a mountainside and it is surrounded by lush greenery, mostly pine forests and fur trees.
+Reachable by car or on foot (1 hour) from the capital of the island, this historic monastery is built on the slopes of a mountainside and it is surrounded by lush greenery, mostly pine forests and fur trees.

-The Monastery of Evangelistria is among the most important religious centre in the Sporades and certainly the most important in Skiathos.
+The Monastery of Evangelistria is among the most important religious center in the Sporades and certainly the most important in Skiathos.
 Its construction began in 1794 and was completed in 1806.
 It was founded by the monk Nifon from Chios and the local monk Gregorios Hatzistamatis.
-During the years of the Greek Revolution (in the 1820s), this monastery played an important role giving shelter to the fighters and refugees and offering money for the economic support of the Revolution.
+During the years of the Greek Revolution (in the 1820s), this monastery played an important role in giving shelter to the fighters and refugees and offering money for the economic support of the Revolution.

-Here, in September 1807, the Oath of Freedom was taken by important heroes, such as Theodoros Kolokotronis, Andreas Miaoulis and others.
+Here, in September 1807, the Oath of Freedom was taken by important heroes, such as Theodoros Kolokotronis, Andreas Miaoulis, and others.
 At the same time, the first Greek flag was weaved and blessed, the flag with the white cross on blue background.
 Also, in 1839, the philosopher from Andros Theophil Kairis was restrained in this monastery.
 In the interior of the Monastery, visitors can see the katholicon, the chapels of Agios Ioannis and Agios Demetrios.